-We’re here to help with anything you may need in terms of your social media marketing strategy.
+We’re here to help with anything you may need for your social media marketing strategy.

-Feel free to contact us if you want to discuss how to create a killer social media calendar in 2022.
+Feel free to book a demo with us if you want to discuss how to create a killer social media calendar in 2023.

 Bonus: 22 More Social Media Holidays

 - January 24: Community Manager Appreciation Day #communitymanagerappreciation